bitfireAT/davx5-manual/index.rst

       This is a working draft.
 See the `live manual <https://www.davx5.com/manual>`_.

-      `Source code of this manual. <https://gitlab.com/bitfireAT/davx5-manual>`_ Please send merge requests to make it better!

       `Draft compiled from master branch <https://bitfireat.gitlab.io/davx5-manual/>`_

 This is the manual for `DAVx⁵ <https://www.davx5.com>`_, an CalDAV/CardDAV client and sync app for Android.

+The `source code of this manual is available <https://gitlab.com/bitfireAT/davx5-manual>`_.
+Please send merge requests to make it better!

 .. seealso::